herohubUVA/herohub2.0/README.md

 4) add .env file with required credentials
 5) run the program through 'npm start'

-To login/sign-up, make sure that your current IP is registered under the list of Authorized Networks on GCP for HeroHub.
-Else, you can navigate manually as a guest by searching for http://localhost:4000/Home in the search bar
+To login/sign-up, make sure that your current IP is registered under the list of Authorized Networks on GCP for HeroHub Else, you can navigate manually as a guest by searching for http://localhost:4000/Home in the search bar